 Tolerate: Deer, Drought, Clay Soil, Wet Soil, Air Pollution

 Easily grown average, medium to wet soils in full sun to part shade.
 River birch is perhaps the most culturally adaptable and heat tolerant of the birches.
 Prefers moist, acidic, fertile soils including semi-aquatic conditions, but also tolerates drier soils.
+Consider using soaker hoses and bark mulches to keep the root zones cool and moist.
 Adapts well to heavy clay soils of Missouri and will tolerate poor drainage.
 Avoid pruning in spring when the sap is running.

 Specimen or small groupings for lawns, parks and commercial properties, and, in particular, for wet soils along ponds, streams or in low spots.
 Good choice for the St. Louis area and generally a good substitute for the paper birch in the hot and humid areas of USDA Zones 5-9.